FIWARE/tutorials.Short-Term-History/README.md

-Thereafter, all services can be initialized from the command line by running the [services](https://github.com/Fiware/tutorials.Short-Term-History/blob/master/services) Bash script provided within the repository:
+Thereafter, all services can be initialized from the command-line by running the [services](https://github.com/Fiware/tutorials.Short-Term-History/blob/master/services) Bash script provided within the repository:

 ```console
 ./services <command>